 Dixie State University is an open-enrollment institution; because of this, all students with the desire to academically succeed are welcome to attend classes.
-However, each student must assume the responsibility to progress academically while attending the college.
+However, each student must assume the responsibility to progress academically while attending college.

 Students are considered to be in good standing with the institution as long as the student’s cumulative GPA remains above a 2.0.
 DSU credit and transfer credit carry the same academic weight in a student’s GPA calculations.

 If a student’s cumulative GPA is below 2.0, he/she will be placed on Academic Warning, Academic Probation, or Academic Suspension.
 Therefore, it is vital for students’ academic success that they maintain, keep, or return their GPA to at least a 2.0 or higher.
 A student cannot graduate from Dixie State University with a GPA less than 2.0, and will have holds placed on his/her accounts when on Academic Warning, Probation, or Suspension.
 Students should contact their academic advisor if their GPA falls below 2.0.
-To access the advisor directory, visit https://advisement.dixie.edu/advisors/.
+To access the advisor directory, visit the Advisement Center's website.

 Low Academic Status Categories

 - Academic Alert: This status will occur when a student’s semester GPA below 2.0 but their cumulative GPA remains above a 2.0.

 - Academic Warning: This status will occur when a student’s semester GPA is below a 2.0 and their cumulative GPA falls below a 2.0.